Fatlabs: Deva Bratt

 In 2007, Deva Bratt, reggae/rap artist of the well recognized WAR FACTORY caused a ruckus in dancehalls with intricate and inspirational lyrics, with hits like "Bungle a Gyal", and "Bag a Talking/Gussy Clarke".
-In 2008, Deva worked with FatLabs on a collaboration.
+In 2008, Deva worked with FatLabs on a collaboration with Mika Singh.

 J'sin

 Kohli produced and co-wrote rock artist and 2010 Canadian Music Week performer jsin's debut album Born.
 The music video for "Inside" the first single off the album premiered at the 2010 ReelWorld Film Festival.